-^{} Intersections are expressed as channel length in metres and not the true thickness.
-The channel sampling was oriented perpendicular to the Josette horizon.
-The Josette horizon dips at -45.
+\ Intersections are expressed as core length in metres and not the true thickness.
+The Josette horizon is oriented N050 and dip at -45° to -50° to the southeast.
+The hole, oriented N320, was drilled perpendicular to the Josette Horizon and crosscut the Josette horizon at a high angle (dip -45°).

-^{} Rare earth elements assays are expressed as total rare earth oxides (TREO) including yttrium oxide.
+\\ Rare earth elements assays are expressed as total rare earth oxides (TREO) including yttrium oxide.
 Strictly not a rare earth element, yttrium is included in the total amount of REE because of the chemical behaviour and uses that are similar to the lanthanides.